Adamwadin/CharpTest/adamworktest/README.md

   - **Viewer**: Read-only access to content

 - Checking if user is logged in for every page so you someone cant access everything by typing the page in the URL.
-- To make it easier for you i disregarded the option to have to verify mail when creating an account.
+- To make it easier for you i disregarded the option to have to verify mail when creating an account. if you want to test it.

 ### Content Management